 Streamlined Installment Agreements

-The streamlined installment agreement is for situations when the tax debt is less than $50,000.
+The streamlined installment agreement is a type of tax payment plan for situations when the tax debt is less than $50,000.
 As with an automatic installment agreement, the application process for a streamlined agreement is straightforward and submission of financial information on Form 433 is not required.

-To qualify, the taxpayer must not have owed back taxes or had an installment agreement in the last five years.
+To qualify, the taxpayer must not have owed back taxes or had an existing payment plan in the last five years.
 The full amount of the tax must be paid in monthly installments within 72 months (six years).
 To avoid default of your payment plan, make sure you understand and manage your checking account, or savings account.
 Pay at least your minimum monthly payment when it’s due.

 IRS 84-Month Installment Agreement

-In 2018, the automated collection system (“ACS”) branch of the IRS started to approve streamlined installment agreements up to $100,000, with payment times of 84 months.
+In 2018, the automated collection system (“ACS”) branch of the IRS started to approve streamlined payment plans up to $100,000, with payment times of 84 months.
 This does not apply to all branches of the IRS.

 ***CPA Tax Planning Tip:*** Consider using assets to pay off part of the tax, so it is below the threshold for a streamlined agreement.
 This strategy means that the IRS will not require the taxpayer to disclose and liquidate all their assets to pay the tax in full.